Earthcomputer/bedrockified/README.md

 - Install ForgeGradle 3.0 by running the `install_fg3.bat` batch file from the command line on Windows, or running the `install_fg3.sh` script on Linux or Mac OS.
 - Edit `conf/settings.json` for your project.
 Each setting is described in more detail below.
 - Run `gradlew setup` to decompile and deobfuscate the code.
 - Run `gradlew eclipse` to setup the appropriate Eclipse projects.
+Do this even if you are planning on using Intellij IDEA.
-- Open Eclipse, and navigate to `File -> Import -> General -> Existing Projects into Workspace`.
+- If you use Eclipse, open Eclipse, and navigate to `File -> Import -> General -> Existing Projects into Workspace`.
 Navigate to and select the `projects` subdirectory, and check your mod project, and optionally the clean (unmodified) project too.
+- Otherwise, open Intellij IDEA and import the Eclipse project.

 ## Project layout + management
 Once you have setup the project, you should see a file structure in Eclipse which looks something like this: